rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 - Cassandra may use quorum for read-write, which affects latency, but allow to keep consistency until tunable threshold of lost nodes.

-- In MongoDB, by default, data is consistent because all writes and reads access the primary copy of the data.
-As an option, read queries can be issued against secondary copies where data maybe eventually consistent if the write operation has not yet been synchronized with the

-secondary copy; the consistency choice is made at the query level.
+- In MongoDB, by default, data consistent because all writes and reads access the primary copy of the data.
+As an option, read queries can be issued against secondary copies where data maybe eventually consistent if the write operation has not yet been synchronized with the secondary copy; the consistency choice is made at the query level.
 In case of primary **fail**, data may become inconsistent.

-Need to distinguish **view consistency** and **replica consistency**. **Replicas** in NoSQL solutions is a mostly **eventually consistent**.
+Need to distinguish **view consistency** and **replica consistency**. **Replicas** in NoSQL solutions are mostly **eventually consistent**.

 ## Merge in eventually consistent systems